gagneurlab/OCR-Stats/readme.md

 - `stat_test_OCR()`: compares the bioenergetics of 2 samples providing an estimate with the difference and pvalue.
 - `sh_plot()`: plots a whole Seahorse experiment, differentiating samples by color.
 Can produce points, boxplots or violin plots.
 Returns a ggplot object that can be further edited.
 - `outlier_plot()`: plots a single sample, highlighting outlier status.
 Returns a ggplot object that can be further edited.
-- `sh_volcano()`: makes a volcano plot, where the x axis is the bioenergetic difference (exponentiated) and the y-axis the -log10 of the pvalue.
+- `sh_volcano()`: makes a volcano plot, where the x axis is the bioenergetic difference and the y-axis the -log10 of the pvalue.
 Samples above the horizontal dotted line are significant.
+- `scatterplot_bios()`: makes a scatterplot of 2 different bioenergetic differences.

 ## Support